istiaque010/socialgoodcharity/README.md

 ```

-# JavaScript Code for Random Time Delay and HASH
+# JavaScript for HASH, Random Time and Selection

 # Social Good Charity